Berlin Blockade: Debate and analysis

+Further analysis is provided in Pearson's book, Sweet Victory, which explores the everyday history of the Airlift operation, focusing on the ease of civilian movement across zonal boundaries.
+This argument separates the airlift from the East German market collapse and 1948 Currency Reform that proceeded it.

 Post-Cold War

 In 2007, Tegel was joined by a re-developed Berlin-Schönefeld International Airport in Brandenburg.
 As a result of the development of these two airports, Tempelhof was closed in October 2008, while Gatow became home of the Bundeswehr Museum of Military History – Berlin-Gatow Airfield and a housing development.
 In October 2020, the expansion of Schönefeld into the larger Berlin Brandenburg Airport was completed, making Tegel mostly redundant as well.